Google Bans Personal Medical Records From Its Search Results

 Google has updated its acceptable content guidelines to specifically exclude personal medical records from its search results pages.
-The content type joins a small selection of other banned forms of information which it will actively remove from search.
+The content type joins a small selection of other banned forms of information which it will actively remove from searches.
 The company is generally reluctant to interfere with its indexing.

 The new policy was spotted by Bloomberg in an updated Google support document.
 The company’s “Removal Policies” page now lists “confidential, personal medical records of private people” under the “information we may remove” section.
 Additional kinds of banned material include bank account and credit card numbers and sexually explicit personal images.